Medicine and health

 Database with information about pharmaceuticals.
 Fass, the Pharmaceutical Specialties in Sweden, contains pharmaceutical information.
 Fass is produced by Läkemedelsindustriföreningens Service AB, a trade organisation for research-based pharmaceutical companies operating in Sweden. - Läkemedelsboken

 Information on pharmaceutical treatments for common diseases, published by the Swedish Medical Products Agency.
-Available in Swedish. - The Handbook for Healthcare
+Available in Swedish. - The American Psychological Association

 The Swedish Medical Products Agency is a government authority working on behalf of the government and parliament to promote public and animal health in Sweden.
-It provides treatment recommendations, drug information, and regulatory guidelines. - The National Cancer Institute
+It provides treatment recommendations, drug information, and regulatory guidelines. - The Public Health Agency of Sweden

 ICD and ICF